 Identification help for all living things

-You may want to upload your species image to BowerBird.
-This is a sister site to the ALA (all sightings flow through to the ALA).
-There is a community of users on Bowerbird that may be able to assist you with identifying a species.
+You may want to upload your unknown species image/s to iNaturalist Simply upload your image with location information and there is a community of users on iNaturalist that may be able to assist you with identifying your find.
+You can make suggestions what you think it might be, and their community can validate that.
+You can also submit your observations via their app.
 All of the validated sightings from this service are uploaded to the ALA on a regular basis.

 Turn it into a game!